What is Reflexology?

 Reflexology can be practised on the majority of people, from small babies to the very elderly.
 Most people find the treatment to be wonderfully relaxing, however for those requiring it a more energizing treatment can be provided.
-Reflexology is gradually becoming more well known and respected in both the NHS and Private sectors, with Reflexologists being called upon to support patients in selected care settings including the Royal Marsden Hospital, the Heart Of England NHS Trust and the East Kent Hospital Universities NHS Foundation Trust to name but a few.
+Reflexology is gradually becoming more well known and respected in both the NHS and Private sectors, with Reflexologists being called upon to support patients in selected care settings including the Royal Marsden Hospital, the Heart Of England NHS Trust to name but a few.

 Reflexology is a very personalised treatment.
 It is not however a wonder cure, nor do Reflexologists seeks to diagnose or cure.
 A good reflexologist will look at the physical and non physical factors affecting your well-being, and will formulate a personalised treatment plan, in addition to making suggestions which may be of benefit to you.
 Following a treatment most people feel very relaxed and sleep well.
 Reflexology can also be key in helping to manage stress and anxiety.